 How to Apply

-Applying for a grant is a simple process, just click through to our online forms for Small Art Grants, Large Art Grants, or the Innovation Grant and fill it in.
+Applying for a grant is a simple process, just click through to our online form and fill it in.
 We suggest copying the questions into a word document and then copying your answers into the boxes.
 This means that you can spend time considering your answers and are able to save your work and come back to it.

-When you receive an Art Grant, you’ll get an email and an electronic “kit” (in the form of a Google Drive folder) to store all your bits and bobs in!
+When you receive an Art Grant, you’ll get an email and an electronic “kit” to store all your bits and bobs in!
 You will also be assigned an artist liaison who will be your go to person to chat through any issues, support you and will let you know all the things you need to do, such as:

 - Register your art piece